retiman/project-euler/README.md

 These are solutions to [Project Euler](https://projecteuler.net/) problems.
 It's easy to find solutions on the net, so if you don't want to spoil the fun, don't look at these.

-The [solutions](http://retiman.github.io/project-euler/) are organized by language; you'll have to download a Docker image to run the solutions in a container.
-Most languages have official images, but some do not.
-For those that do not, I have published Docker images for them.

-Feel free to do WHATEVER with the code; I've added a license so anybody can go wild with it.

 ## Usage

 1. Install [Docker](https://docs.docker.com/engine/install/).